eldargab/hooks-emitter/Readme.md

   * slow
   * inflexible (I think `Super.call(this)` is a smell)

-[hooks-emitter](hooks-emitter) implemented differently.
-It allows you to add subscriptions on prototype and generally you should not think about clobbering and `Emitter.call(this)` calls.
-At the moment of writing it can be used as a drop in replacement for (component/emitter).
+This project implements emitter in a different way.
+It allows you to add subscriptions on prototype and generally you should not think about clobbering or `Emitter.call(this)` calls.
+At the moment of writing it can be used as a drop in replacement for [component/emitter](https://github.com/component/emitter).

 ## Examples